 Finding better rates on Chevrolet Malibu insurance takes being a good driver, having a good credit history, being claim-free, and deciding if full coverage is necessary.
 Spend time shopping around at every policy renewal by obtaining price quotes from direct companies, and also from several local insurance agents.

 The following list is a condensed summary of the data touched on above.

-- Drivers who require more liability insurance will pay about $530 each year to go from a minimum limit to 250/500 limits
+- Consumers who want more liability protection will pay an extra $520 per year to increase from a 30/60 limit to a 250/500 level

 As you can see from the above information, the price of a 2018 Chevy Malibu for insurance will be different than the 2016 Chevy Malibu insurance costs.
 The 2014 Chevy Malibu price ranges will also be different, and it’s important to know the different before buying Chevy Malibu car insurance.

 Whether you want to know how much does a 2016 Chevy Malibu cost to insure, or what’s the cost of a Chevy Malibu 2018 model for insurance, we can help you get the lowest rates.
 Just enter your five-digit ZIP code into our FREE quote comparison tool below to get the best Chevy Malibu insurance rates.

 Compare Quotes From Top Companies and Save Secured with SHA-256 Encryption

 Compare Quotes From Top Companies and Save

 What are the safety ratings for the Chevrolet Malibu?